 Section 12 sets out a long list of exemptions, which are modeled on the exemptions in the BC Property Transfer Tax Act.
 Of particular interest is paragraph 12(2)(v), which means that PTT is not payable on leases with a term of 30 years or less.
 Paragraph 13(2)(u) exempts headleases and subleases to developers where the property is to be subdivided into at least 5 lots, developed and sold within 5 years.
-Section 13 gives an exemption to PTT members for their primary residence, and exempts TteS and companies that are wholly-owned by TteS.
+Section 13 gives an exemption to TteS members for their primary residence, and exempts TteS and companies that are wholly-owned by TteS.

-Section 14 gives an exemption to first-time home buyers, which is similar to the exemption in the provincial Act.
-Sections 15 to 17 set out the rules for qualifying for the first-time home-buyer exemption.
-At section 16, a transferee has 18 months to apply for the first-time home-buyer exemption.
+Section 15 gives an exemption to first-time home buyers, which is similar to the exemption in the provincial Act.
+Sections 15 to 18 set out the rules for qualifying for the first-time home-buyer exemption.
+At section 17, a transferee has 18 months to apply for the first-time home-buyer exemption, and may apply for a refund of the PTT paid if they become eligible for the exemption within one year of the registration date.